The cast of “The Office” at the 2006 Emmy Awards

 It is iconic in comedy TV.
 “Delivering one of the best cold opens of the show, which is best described as anarchy, ‘Stress Relief’ only gets better and better, the longer it goes on.
 We get to witness a CPR training meeting go off the rails by the Dunder Mifflin crew hilariously singing ‘Stayin’ Alive’,” adds MovieWeb.

-The other episode’s cold open is just as iconic, as put by Entertainment Tonight: “This episode, which first aired after Super Bowl XLIII, opens with Dwight staging a fire in the office to see how prepared Dunder Mifflin is for an emergency.
+According to Entertainment Tonight, “This episode, which first aired after Super Bowl XLIII, opens with Dwight staging a fire in the office to see how prepared Dunder Mifflin is for an emergency.
 The stunt goes wrong, leading to significant damage and causing Stanley to suffer a heart attack from the stress.”

 3. “The Injury” Season 2, Episode 12